 Djedefre's father was Khufu, the great builder of the Pyramid of Giza.
 But his mother’s name is never mentioned and hence, remains unknown.
 His chief queen was his half-sister Hetepheres II, who was earlier the widow of his elder brother Kawab.
 He also married Queen Khentetenka, from whom he had three sons, namely Setka, Baka, and Hernet.
 He also had a daughter with Khentetenka named Neferhetepes.
 All of these children's names are mentioned in the fragments of the statues, found in the mortuary temple of the Pyramid of Djedefre, in Abu Rawash.

 The Pyramid of Djedefre

-Earlier, it was assumed that this pyramid might have been left incomplete; but recent discoveries have made it clear that this pyramid complex was intentionally destroyed, around the 2nd century A.D, when the statues of Djedefre and his children were deliberately damaged.
-But as per several pieces of evidence found from this site, this pyramid probably was built as the highest of its kind, with a height of 722 ft, which was higher than the Great Pyramid of Giza.
-There are also many architectural differences between this pyramid and those of the earlier Pharaohs, as here the burial chambers were built under the pyramid, instead of within the pyramid.
-It is believed that the inner chambers were constructed first and then the pyramid structure was built over them.
+Earlier, it was assumed that this pyramid needed to be completed.
+Still, recent discoveries have made it clear that this pyramid complex was intentionally destroyed around the 2nd century A.D. when the statues of Djedefre and his children were deliberately damaged.
+But as per several pieces of evidence found from this site, this pyramid probably was built as the highest of its kind, with a height of 722 ft, taller than the Great Pyramid of Giza.
+There are also many architectural differences between this pyramid and those of the earlier Pharaohs, as the burial chambers were built under the pyramid instead of within the pyramid.
+It is believed that the inner chambers were constructed first, and then the pyramid structure was built over them.